WorkingCodePod/workingcode/src/episodes/027-giving-technical-presentations.md

 ---
 title: '027: Giving Technical Presentations'
 description: 'Part deep-dive, part story telling, a compelling technical presentation has to present enough information on a topic so as to deliver meaningful take-aways while, at the same time, keeping the information light enough so as not to overwhelm the audience.
-This week, the crew discusses presentations that they've given.
+This week, the crew discusses presentations that they''ve given.
 And, shares tips and tricks for making your presentation a real winner!'
 date: 2021-06-16
 ---